team-toast/foundry-arbitrum/README.md

 # foundry-arbitrum

-A superset of the Foundry system deployed to Arbitrum
+A superset of the Foundry system deployed to Arbitrum.